Gastroesophageal Reflux Disease (GERD)Skip to the navigation

 - Prevent complications of GERD.

 - Antacids, such as Mylanta and Tums.
 Antacids neutralize stomach acid and relieve heartburn.
 If you want to take medicine only when your symptoms bother you, antacids are a good choice.
+Be careful when you take over-the-counter antacid medicines.
+Many of these medicines have aspirin in them.
+Read the label to make sure that you are not taking more than the recommended dose.
+Too much aspirin can be harmful.

 Acid reducers.
 These include: